Dreams, Discernment, and Spiritual Warfare: Understanding Dreams as a Christian

 “Casting down imaginations, and every high thing that exalts itself against the knowledge of God.”

-When dark or destructive dreams are not rejected and destroyed, they gain influence over time.
-A warning sign emerges when a person begins to dream only of negative things such as death, loss, fear, or disaster with no redemptive or life-giving dreams at all.
-When one of these dreams later comes to pass, it is often mistaken for prophecy.
-In many cases, however, this pattern is not always divine insight but spiritual intrusion that has gone unchallenged.
-A consistent stream of negative dreams is not evidence of spiritual gifting; it is often evidence of spiritual exposure.
+When dark or destructive dreams are not rejected and prayed through, they can gain influence over time.
+A warning sign emerges when a person begins to dream only of negative things such as death, loss, fear, or disaster with no redemptive or life giving dreams at all.

-God gives dreams.
-But Satan also wages war in the dream realm.
+God gives dreams, but spiritual warfare can also occur in the dream realm.

 When we talk about spiritual exposure, we are not talking about condemnation or failure.
 Spiritual exposure refers to areas of a believer’s life that are uncovered or insufficiently guarded, often due to lack of understanding, untrained discernment, or unexercised spiritual authority.

-Spiritual exposure can occur when dreams, impressions, or spiritual warnings are received but never prayed through, tested, or addressed.
-In these cases, the enemy does not overpower a believer; he simply exploits uncovered ground.
+Exposure can happen when dreams, impressions, or spiritual warnings are received but never prayed through, tested, or addressed.
+In those cases, the enemy does not necessarily overpower a believer.
+He simply exploits uncovered ground.

 “Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”

-The phrase “seeking whom he may devour” implies opportunity, not ownership.
-Spiritual exposure creates opportunity but opportunity can be closed.
+The phrase seeking whom he may devour implies opportunity, not ownership.
+Exposure creates opportunity, but opportunity can be closed.

 Biblical Foundation: Why Dreams Matter